-WREG

-Writes X to HP-IL register number in Y
+Function: [WREG] - Writes X to HP-IL register number in Y.

-Description: Writes to a given register.
-Y-register contains the register number, the X-register contains the new contents of the register.

-Input: Y is an integer from 0 to 7, X is an integer from a to 255.
+- Description: Writes to a given register.
+Y-register contains the register number, the X-register contains the new contents of the register. - Input: Y is an integer from 0 to 7, X is an integer from 0 to 255.

-RREG

-Reads HP-IL IC register specified in X
+Function: [RREG] - Reads HP-IL IC register specified by X.